techidaily/site-review-topics/source/_posts/recover-your-music-after-civi-3-has-been-deleted-by-fonelab-android-recover-music.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-      The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is a cutting edge program, is designed to help Xiaomi Civi 3 users to recover deleted/lost data from Xiaomi Civi 3 which includes Samsung Galaxy, Google Nexus, LG, Sony, HTC, Motorola, Huawei, OnePlus, AUSU and ZTE.
+      The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is a cutting edge program, is designed to help Xiaomi Civi 3 users to recover deleted/lost data from Xiaomi Civi 3 which includes Samsung Galaxy, Google Nexus, LG, Sony, HTC, Motorola, Huawei, OnePlus, AUSU and ZTE.
 Only with several clicks, it is available to recover deleted videos, photos, music, text messages, WhatsApp, contacts, call logs and document files from Xiaomi Civi 3.
   </p>
 </div>
 </div>